jitendrasharma-eng/Learn-Arduino-in-10-Practicals/README.md

 1️⃣ Connect the LED to pin 13 of Arduino (with a 220Ω resistor in series).
 2️⃣ Upload the provided code to the Arduino board.
 3️⃣ Observe the LED blinking every 1 second.

+Experiment 2: Blinking LED
+Components:
+Arduino Uno
+Push Button
+LED
+220Ω resistor
+This experiment teaches how to read a push button as an input and control an LED based on its state.

+The setup() function configures:
+Pin 12 as an input with internal pull-up resistor (to avoid floating state).
+Pin 13 as an output for the LED.
+The loop() function continuously checks the button's state:
+If pressed (LOW state due to pull-up), the LED turns ON.
+If not pressed, the LED turns OFF.
+How to Run This Experiment
+1️⃣ Press the button → The LED turns ON.
+2️⃣ Release the button → The LED turns OFF.
+3️⃣ Try using an external pull-down resistor (10kΩ) instead of INPUT_PULLUP.